Sharing is caring!

 To apply the vinyl, make sure you clean the outside of the ornaments with rubbing alcohol to get all the grease off.
 Put transfer paper over it and line it up where you want it.

-On a curved surface, it’s best to cut a bunch of slits on the sides so you can lay them down easier.
+On a curved surface, it’s best to cut a bunch of slits on the sides so you can lay the different sections down easier.
 You can find my full tutorial on applying vinyl by clicking here.
 Pull the transfer paper off and you’re done!

-You can also use Cricut’s print and cut function to print out any picture you’d like to add to an ornament.
+You can also use Cricut’s print and cut function to print out any picture you’d like to add to an ornament as I did in my Cricut ornaments post.

 Finished Glitter Ornaments DIY with Vinyl Decals

 I love the way this one turned out!!
-I used embossing powder instead of glitter and it adds cool glitter specks throughout it!
+I used embossing powder instead of glitter and it adds cool glitter specks throughout the ornament!

 You can even make glitter ornaments that light up and get a FREE Joy to the World cut file (click the link for the tutorial!).